Tote vs GK Software:

 Revenue-Generating Consumer Experiences

-Multi-touchpoint consumer engagement from forecourt to checkout
+Multi-touchpoint engagement from forecourt to checkout

-Frictionless loyalty signup that actually drives conversion
+Frictionless loyalty signup that drives conversion

-Persistent cart across all touch points without complex integrations
+Persistent cart across touchpoints without complex integrations

 Transparent, All-Inclusive Pricing

-Core AI capabilities natively integrated, not retrofitted bolt-ons
+Core AI capabilities integrated, not retrofitted bolt-ons

-Pre-built integrations included, not itemized professional services fees
+Pre-built integrations included, not itemized services fees

-Clear per-site pricing vs. complex multi-product licensing plus implementation costs
+Simple per-site pricing vs. complex multi-product licensing

 Associate Productivity Through Embedded AI